2020 Bloomin' Metric® Covid-19 Update

 In 1994, Kathleen Kellett took over the reins.
 The tradition of donating some of the proceeds switched from Cancer Care to Connecticut Safe Kids in 1995.
 In 1996, Gail Schwartz revived the tradition of the home-baked cookies by recruiting SCBC members to bake them.
 For seven years, Kathleen Kellett grew the event with various co-chairs: Susan Moody, Julie Maenpaa, Tom Ebersold and Steve Soloman or just went it alone.
 By the end of her tenure the Bloomin' Metric had ballooned to over 2,300 riders.

 Because of the many other events taking place in the same areas that the Bloomin' Metric traveled, towns were restricting arrow painting on the roads.
 This is when the event turned to signs.
-The original batch of signs were created by Jeff Munk by running them out on an oversized 18 x 24 inch printer and then spray gluing the sheets onto foam core.
+I created the original batch of signs by running them out on an oversized 18 x 24 inch printer and then spray gluing the sheets onto foam core.
 The foam core was then mounted on wooden stakes.
 In later years the signs would be produced differently by Don Stillman, which made the process of placing them along the routes much easier.

 From 2001-2003 Dennis Lyall became the new chairman of the Bloomin' and in that time we had outgrown Luciano Park.
 The event was moved to Shady Beach in Norwalk.
 The growth in ridership eventually led to the Town of Westport setting restrictions on how many riders could pass through the town.
 That number was set to 2,600 cyclists.